Decimal separator: Digit grouping

-The convention for digit group separators historically varied among countries, but usually seeking to distinguish the delimiter from the decimal separator.
-Traditionally, English-speaking countries (except South Africa and Australia) employed commas as the delimiter – 10,000 – and other European countries employed periods or spaces: 10.000 or 10 000.
-Because of the confusion that could result in international documents, in recent years the use of spaces as separators has been advocated by the superseded SI/ISO 31-0 standard, as well as by the International Bureau of Weights and Measures and the International Union of Pure and Applied Chemistry, which have also begun advocating the use of a "thin space" in "groups of three".
+The convention for digit group separators historically varied among countries, but usually sought to distinguish the delimiter from the decimal separator.
+Traditionally, English-speaking countries (except South Africa) employed commas as the delimiter – 10,000 – and other European countries employed periods (full stops) or spaces: 10.000 or 10 000.
+Because of the confusion that could result in international documents, in recent years, the use of spaces as separators has been advocated by the superseded SI/ISO 31-0 standard, as well as by the BIPM and IUPAC.
+These groups have also begun advocating the use of a "thin space" in "groups of three".

 Within the United States, the American Medical Association's widely followed AMA Manual of Style also calls for a thin space.
-In some online encoding environments (for example, ASCII-only) a thin space is not practical or available, in which case a regular word space or no delimiter are the alternatives.
+In programming languages and online encoding environments (for example, ASCII-only languages and environments) a thin space is not practical or available.
+Often, either underscores and regular word spaces, or no delimiters at all are used instead.

-Data versus mask
+Data vis-à-vis mask

 Digit group separators can occur either as part of the data or as a mask through which the data is displayed.
-This is an example of the separation of presentation and content, making it possible to display numbers with spaced digit grouping in a way that does not insert any whitespace characters into the string of digits in the content.
-In many computing contexts, it is preferred to omit digit group separators from the data and instead overlay them as a mask (an input mask or an output mask).
+This is an example of the separation of presentation and content, making it possible to display numbers in spaced groups while not inserting any whitespace characters into the string of digits that make up those numbers.
+In many computing contexts, it is preferred to omit the digit group separators from the data and instead overlay them as a mask (an input mask or an output mask).

-Common examples include spreadsheets and databases in which currency values are entered without such marks but are displayed with them inserted.
-(Similarly, phone numbers can have hyphens, spaces or parentheses as a mask rather than as data.)
-In web content, such digit grouping can be done with CSS style.
-It is useful because the number can be copied and pasted into calculators (including a web browser's omnibox) and parsed by the computer as-is (i.e., without the user manually purging the extraneous characters).
-For example, Wikipedia content can display numbers this way, as in the following examples:
+Common examples include spreadsheets and databases, in which currency values are entered without such marks but are displayed with them inserted.
+Similarly, phone numbers can have hyphens, spaces or parentheses as a mask rather than as data.
+In web content, digit grouping can be done with CSS.
+This is useful because the number can be copied and pasted elsewhere (such as into a calculator) and parsed by the computer as-is (i.e., without the user manually purging the extraneous characters).
+For example: